 - 3 stalks lemongrass, sliced into rounds

-- 2-inch piece of ginger, sliced into coins
+- 2-inch piece ginger root, sliced into thin coins

 Instructions